Missoula, MT, U.S.

 Jim first spoke publicly about his body, his childhood, and his family at the University of Minnesota in 1997.
 He was 20 years old.
-A year later he left his hometown of Baton Rouge, LA for San Francisco, CA and began volunteering for The Intersex Society of North America (ISNA).
-Jim’s work with ISNA sent him all over lecturing, working with young activists, and offering his perspective as a survivor of a normalization campaign.
-Cosmetic genital surgeries, a robust hormone regimen, and a needless isolation supported by shame and secrecy were hallmarks of this modern medical treatment.
+A year later he left his hometown of Baton Rouge, LA and began volunteering for the Intersex Society of North America (ISNA).
+His work with ISNA sent him all over lecturing, working with young activists, and offering his perspective as a survivor of a unique campaign of normalization.
+The institutionally endorsed outcomes of this treatment are genital mutilation, sterilization, and the toxic trinity of secrecy, shame, and isolation.

-Jim was featured alongside fellow activist Tiger Devore in the award-winning short film XXXY in 2000.
-In 2008 he joined Advocates for Informed Choice (AIC).
-Jim established AIC’s media presence and initiated the first intersex youth leadership development program: Inter/Act.
-Jim co-founded The Interface Project in 2012, and left AIC in 2013.
-Jim's personal story and advocacy work have been featured in diverse publications and programs including CNN, The Discovery Channel, Montana Public Radio, and The New Yorker.
+In 2000 Jim appeared with Tiger Devore in the award-winning short film, XXXY.
+After careers in bike messengering and bookselling Jim joined InterACT in 2008.
+He designed InterACT's PR and communications while initiating the first intersex youth leadership development program.
+He co-founded The Interface Project in 2012.
+His activism and personal story have been featured in diverse publications and programs including CNN, The Discovery Channel, Montana Public Radio, and The New Yorker.
 Jim is a freelance writer and editor living in Missoula, Montana.